 Table \ref{tab:example11} illustrates the results under the conventional zero-shot setting, where the test data is disjoint from training.
 The results are reported with the suggested splits from \cite{b56}.
 Our proposed IP-SAE method outperformed the state-of-the-art methods by a high margin considering all four benchmark datasets.
 In Table \ref{tab:example33}, we partition the results of our proposed method to consider the generalized zero-shot settings.
 Among existing methods, \cite{b56}, the classification accuracy of seen classes only is comparable with state-of-the-art methods across datasets.
 Considering unseen classes only, there is a significant improvement compared to similar methods for the fine-grained dataset CUB and SUN.
 The lower-level binary attributes depicting the visual characteristics of the data space are captured of higher quality in our proposed enriched visual-feature space.
 For the coarser annotated dataset AwA1 and AwA2, the performance is comparable to related embedding-based methods.

 Furthermore, to highlight the impact of our proposed modelling, we present the data visualization in figure (\ref{tsne}).
 We use the t-SNE \cite{b59} approach to visually analyse the image feature vectors generated by our model for each class and compare them to the original image feature vectors for the AwA2 dataset.
 As can be seen, the original space (right) shows a separable feature space but high overlapping.
 In contrast to that, projecting the semantic space to the visual$-$semantic feature representation shows a clear separation between the classes (left).
 At the same time, the data will be grouped around the semantic space of a class which would overcome the problem of forming hubs.
-Consequently, data samples that belong to the same class are well separable.
+Consequently, data samples that belong to same class are well separable.

 The confusion matrix in figure (\ref{confusion}) reports a summary of the prediction of unseen classes in a matrix form \cite{b74}.
-For our enriched visual-feature space (left) we see a distinct main diagonal compared to the original space (right).
+We see a distinct main diagonal for our enriched visual-feature space (left) compared to the original space (right).
 This suggests that our proposed method is able to correctly identify and classify the true label from the projected latent representation space.
-Given the confusion matrix, we can extract the measurements of recall and precision, as displayed in table \ref{tab:accuracy}.
+Given the confusion matrix, we can extract the recall and precision measurements, as displayed in table \ref{tab:accuracy}.
 Here, we show that our proposed model has better precision and excels in classifying the true classes and correctly identifying false classes.
 This is universal for all benchmark datasets.
 This demonstrates that our IP-SAE method's capacity to generate a sample of high quality and the latent manifold is indeed expressive enough to cover the unseen distribution.